CodeYourFuture/js-exercises/week-8/Homework/mandatory/1-practice/1-practice.md

 1. Describe in a sentence what this API endpoint returns.

-This API endpoint returns a comment "message": "Not Found",
+This API endpoint returns a comment "message": "Not Found", The API would return comments from the webserver or web application if the address was correct

 2. What would you put in the following fields? `{owner}`, `{repo}`, `{pull_number}`?